 With Pattaya’s traditional high season almost upon us, what can we expect this year?
-Few would argue that Pattaya has been in the doldrums in last few years with a rising Thai Baht and plummeting pound doing little to encourage Brits to come to Thailand while also making it difficult to British expats to stay.
+Few would argue that Pattaya has been in the doldrums in the last few years with a rising Thai Baht and plummeting pound doing little to encourage Brits to come to Thailand while also making it difficult for British expats to stay.

 The westerners have been the leading group who have been forced out in recent years.
 The former “food and drink” of the city’s businesses have been left seeking new places offering what Pattaya used to provide.
 The efforts to clean up Pattaya should be praised on the one hand, but many of the things that have gone are what used to attract this group.
 Many British expats are returning home and taking their Thai wives with them to begin a new life on a UK Spouse Visa.
 Will they return?
 Probably for holidays, but not this high season.